 Colposcopy consists of an examination of the cervix using a powerful microscope and harmless staining techniques which help decide whether a biopsy is necessary.
 A biopsy means the sampling of a tiny amount of tissue to send to the lab for further examination.
 We can offer colposcopy as a simple outpatient procedure in our Chatswood (Sydney lower north shore) clinic.
 If you feel very anxious about having a colposcopy, but need to have one, we can provide sedation in our dedicated procedural suite, to make it more manageable.
 This means a very brief, light anaesthetic, enabling you to be comfortable and relaxed during the procedure.
 For sedation, 2 doctors will be present, and a nurse, looking after you in our procedural suite.

 If the biopsy ( taken at colposcopy) confirms precancerous change in the cells of the cervix, then you may need a loop excision ( Lletz procedure).
 This can be undertaken privately or publicly (if you have Medicare card).
-We can refer you to the relevant specialist in Sydney to undertake a loop excision if required.
+We can refer you to the relevant specialist to undertake a loop excision if required.
 Loop excision is usually curative for the abnormal cells, as they are removed.
-This halts the progression of abnormal change in the cervix, though close follow up for the first 2 years after loop excision is required to ensure that the pap test remains within normal limits.
+This halts the progression of abnormal change in the cervix, though close follow up for the first 2 years after loop excision is required to ensure that the cervical screening test remains within normal limits.